Training and Program Overview

 - Well Drilling

-Pre-apprenticeship programs for carpenters take about 5 years (5200 hours worth of training) to complete and introduce an aspiring carpenter to the tools of the trade, blueprint reading and construction methods.
-Apprenticeship programs are provided by many states' Departments of Labor or other governmental agencies.
+Pre-apprenticeship programs for carpenters take about five years (5,200 hours worth of training) to complete and introduce an aspiring carpenter to the tools of the trade, blueprint reading, and construction methods.
+Apprenticeship programs are provided by many states' departments of labor or other governmental agencies.

-Apprentices serve with sponsors of the apprenticeship program, including trade unions and commercial contractors; they must work under the supervision of a licensed carpenter or contractor for a period of approximately four years.
+Apprentices serve with sponsors of the apprenticeship program, including trade unions and commercial contractors.
+They must work under the supervision of a licensed carpenter or contractor for a period of approximately three or four years.
 During this time, students typically receive a set percentage of a journeyman's wages in payment.
 Students must also complete a required amount of classroom study to properly complete the apprenticeship.

-Employment opportunities for carpenters were expected to grow 6% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), which was much faster than average.
+Employment opportunities for carpenters were expected to grow 6% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), which is as fast as average.
 Housing needs and an increase in road and bridge repair were expected to influence growth, which can also vary by geographical location and government funding.
 Carpenters with advanced skills and the ability to speak Spanish can expect to find more job opportunities, according to the BLS.